puwanantorn/Eye_protects/README.md

 ## ⚠️ Disclaimer

-Eye Protecs provides preliminary AI-generated screening results only.
+Eye Protects provides preliminary AI-generated screening results only.

 It must not be used as a substitute for professional medical diagnosis or treatment.